Algoa Texas Bat Extermination From Attics By The Critter Squad

 Bat Trapping and Removal Companies in Algoa

-This means that they often roost in attics.
+Remember, it is illegal to kill bats, as most are state protected and some federally protected.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-However, I think it's very nice to build bat houses, and I have instructions on how to build one, if you read more about bat house here.
+It has a wingspan up to 13 inches, and can live up to 19 years in the wild.
 While at your property, Algoa bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-People tend to be terrified of them but it’s important to note they are not aggressive and will not choose to attack a person.
+One of the first steps to getting rid of bats in the attic is to confirm they are there.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-Bats, being a protected species, must be handled by trained professionals like our team.
+They hibernate in the winter.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-Why even attempt poisons, when a live exclusion is so much more effective?
-You can read more about how to kill bats with bat poison here.
+They form some of the largest colonies with numbers as high as 20,000.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-There are quite a few different species of bats in North America; however the ones that are known for colonizing are the species that most often cause problems.
+They have to discover and adopt it on their own, and some bat houses lay dormant for many years.

 Humane Bat Extermination in Algoa Galveston, County TX